RodgersMM/Delani-Studio/README.md

 Delani Studio

 # Author Name
-Name: Rodgers Mutua Github: RodgersMM
+Name: Rodgers Mutua
+Github: RodgersMM

 ## Description of the project
-Delani studio is a website that is designed using jQuer javascript framework.
+Delani studio is an a coding agency website showcasing services, portfolio, and contact details.

 ## Project setup Instructions